smohiudd/smohiudd.github.io/_posts/2019-03-03-computer-vision-streets.markdown

 #### 1. Image Labelling (Ground Truth)

 Before beginning to train your model you need a dataset of images and corresponding ground truth labels.
 Image labelling can be one of the biggest roadblocks to getting started training your own computer vision or segmentation model.
 It involves outlining individual objects in an image by drawing polygons - a time consuming and tedious process.
 Finding an application or platform to label your images is another hurdle and can be quite confusing.
-There are a handful applications, both fee based and open sourced, that do an adequate job of the task:
+There are a handful of applications, both fee based and open sourced, that do an adequate job of the task:

 * [Labelme](http://labelme.csail.mit.edu/Release3.0/)
 * [Labelbox](https://www.labelbox.com/)